Buying property at auction can be exciting and that can be driven by some very attractive pricing.

-However, buying at auction is not entirely without risk.
+However, buying property at auction is not entirely without risk.
 It’s important to fully prepare in advance.

 Why buy a property at auction?

-attractive pricing – there may be exceptions but typically, the hammer prices at an auction may be more attractive than the final prices agreed through direct negotiation with the vendor;
+attractive pricing – there may be exceptions but typically, the hammer prices at an auction may be more attractive than the final prices agreed upon through direct negotiation with the vendor;

 It’s an option well worth considering.